FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 Although presented as pseudocode, the listing is syntactically valid Python and can be executed without modification.

-{::comment}

-    MB113: Where is that python code?

-    VP: Reformulate.

-    MK: Edited.

-{:/comment}

 If values of both variables are computed to be true, the Load in question is classified as a Lower Bound according to the given Search Goal instance.